DanKim15/FPGA-Regression-Dashboard/README.md

 # FPGA Regression Dashboard

-A small FastAPI backend + HTML/JS frontend to track FPGA/ASIC regression **runs** and per-test **results**.
+A small FastAPI backend + HTML/JS frontend to track FPGA/ASIC regression **runs** and per-test results.
 Create a run, upload a simulator log, and view pass/fail breakdowns in your browser.

 ---